ascholerChemeketa/CS205Outline/README.md

 ## Releases

 A PDF is built on each push to the repository.
-[https://github.com/ascholerChemeketa/CS205Outline/releases](Check releases) to find the most recent published copy.
+[Check the releases](https://github.com/ascholerChemeketa/CS205Outline/releases) to find the most recent published copy.

 ## Key files